remy415/ollama_tegra_fix/README.md

 # Ollama Tegra Fix

+*** NOTE *** Compiling llama_cpp with CUDA enabled requires CMAKE 3.17 and higher.
+On Jetpack 5, it will require manual installation of cmake.

 Things you need to do:

 1. git clone ollama including the recursive flag to get llama_cpp.
 Clone this repo.